jakhmoladp/KrishNaik_acadmey_agentic_ai_3_0/classes_summary/Readme.md

 Step 2: Search course name "Agentic AI & AgentOps Specialization Bootcamp 3.0 with Cloud"

 Step 3: In the content section, choose "Live Session".
-You will find all the recording of previous sessions.
+You will find all the recordings of previous sessions.